 - Mild problems with memory and language.

-As the condition progresses the symptoms will get worse; either slowly or is sudden steps every few months or years.
+As dementia progresses, symptoms get worse.
+This either happens gradually or in sudden steps every few months or years.
 Depending on the part of the brain affected, later symptoms include:

 - Memory loss.